lambdamechanic/pctx/README.md

 ## Develop

-- For core dev: install sscache + rust and jump into `crates/`
+- For core dev: install rust and jump into `crates/`
 - Client SDK dev: find the README in the SDK

 ## Learn More